Learning how to start a podcast isn’t as important as understanding why you should take the time to do it in the first place.

 I know how you’re feeling… It’s f*cking exciting, right?!

-When I started my podcast, Zero To Travel, I had no clue it would become the #1 travel podcast, be downloaded over half a million times and reach people in 195 countries!
+When I started my podcast, Zero To Travel, I had no clue it would become the #1 travel podcast, be downloaded over three million times and reach people in over 195 countries!

 This is a special time in history when you can start your own radio show today, broadcast it to the world, and have the potential to reach millions.
 Empowering stuff.